Relating to Hillary Outdoors Tongariro

 Working with self-imposed limitations and the limitations of others brings situations that provide ample opportunities for learning and development.
 We aim to increase students’ resilience and skills, but do not seek risk for its own sake.

-The OPC Biscuit Recipe
+The Dingle Biscuit Recipe

 - 500gm Margarine